Best Cyber Monday Fitness Equipment Deals See Deals

 What our tester says:

-The Tonal 2 takes our top spot of smart home gym equipment because it’s designed to do it all.
-“It’s basically made to be an all-in-one home gym,” says GGR founder Coop Mitchell, who tested the original Tonal and also compared it side-by-side to the upgraded version.
-With the Tonal 2, several features have been added to push the all-in-one workout mirror further.
+The Tonal 2 takes our top spot of smart home gym equipment because it’s designed to do it all—and it truly does.
+“It’s basically made to be an all-in-one home gym,” says GGR founder Coop Mitchell, who tested the original Tonal and also compared it side-by-side to this upgraded version.
+With the Tonal 2, several features have been added to push the all-in-one workout mirror further, like smoother pulley cables and an increase in the maximum weight.

 Coop Mitchell using the Tonal 2.0 for curls